prharshith/prharshith/README.md

 I am a Hyderabad-based technophile with a passion for the impact of modern technology on society  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 My expertise includes Web and UI Design, DBMS, and proficiency in multiple operating systems such as Red Hat Enterprise Linux, Centos 7 Server, Ubuntu Server, Windows Server, and Kali Linux.
 - :telescope: I worked as an intern and contributed in server administration and web development.

-- :seedling: Exploring Ethical Hacking Tutorials.
+- :seedling: Exploring Cybersecurity/Ethical Hacking Tutorials.

-- :zap: In my free time, I practice commands in Kali LInux.
+- :zap: In my free time, I practice commands in Kali Linux.

 - :mailbox: How to reach me: <a href="mailto:hello@prharshith.tk">Write Me a Mail</a>